Jakub Niewiadomski

-Jakub Niewiadomski (born 9 April 2002) is a Polish professional footballer who plays as a left-back for I liga side Wisła Kraków.
+Jakub Niewiadomski (born 9 April 2002) is a Polish professional footballer who plays as a left-back for I liga club Pogoń Grodzisk Mazowiecki.

 Club career

 Lech Poznań

 Jakub Niewiadomski signed a professional contract with Lech Poznań II on 1 July 2018.
 He was promoted to Lech Poznań in January 2020 and attended a training camp abroad.
 He made his debut for the Niewiadomski club on 2 November 2020 in the cup with a 2–3 win over Znicz Pruszkow, replacing Dani Ramírez from the reserve at the 76th minute.

 GKS Jastrzębie (loan)

-Niewiadomski joined GKS Jastrzębie on loan on January 22, 2021.
+Niewiadomski joined GKS Jastrzębie on loan on 22 January 2021.
 Niewiadomski made his debut for the club on 6 March 2021, with a 2–0 win over Korona Kielce in the league match, with a 90th minute substitute.
 Niewiadomski scored his first goal for the club on 5 June 2021 in the 62nd minute in a 0–2 victory over GKS Belchatow in the league match.
+He returned to Lech Poznań on 31 December 2021.